garth5689/garth5689.github.io/_posts/2017-05-19-speeding_commuters.md

 #### 3. The end state can be reached from any other state
-The end state is the one where all drivers have received their maximum number of tickets, `[3, 3, 3, 3]`.

 If I selected any possible distribution of tickets, it's possible to reach the end state by issuing more tickets.
 No matter which state we pick, we can always make our way to the end state in a finite number of steps.
 This is probably the most abstract of all of these observations, but it's important to the solution, so stick around!

 # Why do those matter?